tux-00/network_miner/README.md

 To test Network Miner, you need first to copy the content of a json example data file (located in [test/data/](test/data/)) to your *data* directory.

-Once the file is copied you need to comment this line to avoid overwrite on *snmp_data.json*:
+Once the file is copied you need to comment these lines to avoid the scan and the overwrite of the data on *snmp_data.json*:
 ```
+recursive_search($FIRST_DEVICE, 1);

 file_put_contents('./data/snmp_data.json', json_encode(array('nodes' => $nodes,
  'links' => $links)),
  LOCK_EX);